FreederTeam/docker-freeder/README.md

 # Dockerfile for Freeder

+**IMPORTANT NOTE*** : This repo is to be considered as **outdated** and the images available in the Freeder repo should be used as reference instead.
+As of writing this, they are available under `docker/` folder in the `dev` branch of the main repo, and are used for unit testing.

 Based on [Dockerfile for FreshRSS](https://github.com/marienfressinaud/docker-freshrss).

 This file is destined to configure a virtual environment for Freeeder.
 It's